stratuxz/461project/README.md

 # 461project
-final project for CS 461
+# final project for CS 461
+# comparing time complexities for quickSort and heap.